Riverstone

 With students at the heart of every decision, Commonwealth Elementary’s formula of high expectations coupled with a nurturing environment has yielded impressive results for the Fort Bend school.

 An advanced curriculum enhanced by state-of-the-art technology helps students succeed.
 In addition to a gifted and talented program, other initiatives include multi-sensory grammar, fifth-grade/kindergarten book buddies, electronic bookshelf, art à-la-carte, character education, writer’s workshop, math solutions, mountain math, math problem of the day and more.
-The school has earned an A+ rating in the 2019 Children at Risk rankings and is the top-ranked elementary in Fort Bend County.
-The school is No. 33 of 4,582 elementary schools in Texas.
+The school has earned an A rating from Niche.com and is the top-ranked elementary in Fort Bend County.

 TEA Rating: A